mkbabb/parse-that/docs/tranches/B/coordination/CONSTELLATION.md

 construction is 0.0597–0.0785× and build-plus-first-parse is 0.0696–0.0846×.
 Stabilized exact-product success misses 10× below 753 and Unicode cold routing is 1.4996× hot.
 The compiled graph/table surface is retired.
-P2's registry at `c3d42d4`, constrained by same-FIRST evidence at `f4b9abb`, routes P3 to direct closure consolidation and successor-surface pruning only.
+P1/P2/P3 are complete, but no isolated candidate exists and the producer edge remains RED.
 Ownership, release order and Value's blocks are unchanged.